Car Accidents Involving Leased Cars

 1. Summon Emergency Medical Services to the Scene

-Regardless of the circumstances involved in the accident, the most important thing to do in any accident is to call emergency responders to the scene.
-If anyone shows signs of injury, it’s important to get medical help to the scene.
+Regardless of the circumstances involved in the accident, you should never leave the scene and always remember the most important thing to do in any accident is to call emergency responders to the scene.
+If anyone shows signs of common car accident injuries, it’s important to get medical help to the scene.
 First responders can provide critical life-saving care as well as confirm that you’ve suffered injuries in the accident.

 2. Call the Police

-Colorado law requires all drivers to call the police when they’re involved in an accident.
+Colorado law requires all drivers to call the police to make an accident report when they’re involved in an accident.
 In addition to being a legal requirement, it’s also important to call the police because they’re an essential witness.
 Often, the law enforcement officer that responds to the scene is the only professional that has a chance to evaluate the actual accident scene.
 The law enforcement officer does important tasks like taking witness statements and investigating the cause of the accident.
+Even in seemingly straightforward cases like a rear-end collision, law enforcement can gather helpful information.

 3. Take Photos of the Scene and Gather Names and Contact Information for Witnesses